/

 3. Save the file to your computer

-To import into PostgreSQL, use the COPY command:
+To import into PostgreSQL, use the COPY command (explained in the PostgreSQL COPY documentation)

 COPY contacts FROM '/path/to/file.csv' DELIMITER ',' CSV HEADER;